tdwg/gbwg/README.md

 ### Task groups

 1. Please see the charter for the task group on [Sustainable DarwinCore MIxS Interoperability](https://www.tdwg.org/community/gbwg/MIxS/).
 The work of this group is captured in [dwc-mixs](dwc-mixs) and discussion on the [open mailing list](http://lists.tdwg.org/mailman/listinfo/dwc-mixs).
+2. [Environmental Samples and eDNA](https://www.tdwg.org/community/gbwg/enviro/).
+This group has been established to develop a data standard and usage guidelines for sharing environmental sample and environmental DNA data.